Polymer/polymer/CONTRIBUTING.md

 Because of the component-based nature of the Polymer project, we tend to have lots of different repositories.
 Our main repository for the Polymer library itself is at [github.com/Polymer/polymer](https://github.com/polymer/polymer).
 File any issues or pull requests that have to do with the core library on that repository, and we'll take a look ASAP.

-We keep all of our element "product line" repos in the [PolymerElements](https://github.com/polymerelements) organization.
+We keep all of the element "product lines" that the Polymer team maintains and distributes in the [PolymerElements](https://github.com/polymerelements) organization.
 For any element-specific issues or pull requests, file directly on the element's repository, such as the `paper-button` repository at [github.com/polymerelements/paper-button](https://github.com/polymerelements/paper-button).
+Of course, the elements built by the Polymer team are just a tiny fraction of all the Polymer-based elements out there - catalogs of other web components include [customelements.io](http://www.customelements.io) and [component.kitchen](http://www.component.kitchen).

 The GoogleWebComponents element product line is maintained by teams all across Google, and so is kept in a separate organization: the [GoogleWebComponents](https://github.com/googlewebcomponents) org.
 Feel free to file issues and PR's on those elements directly in that organization.